I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 How do real-time avatars work?

-Real-time avatars work by streaming audio input through a pipeline: speech-to-text converts user voice, an LLM generates a response, text-to-speech creates audio, and a lip sync engine maps audio phonemes to mouth-shape animations called visemes.
-With 2D Rive animation, this entire pipeline completes in under 500 milliseconds because every stage streams output to the next without waiting for full completion.
+Real-time avatars work by streaming audio input through a pipeline: speech-to-text converts user voice, an LLM generates a response, text-to-speech creates audio, and a lip sync engine maps that audio to mouth-shape animations called visemes.
+With 2D Rive animation that engine is a licensed ML model that loads once from the Mascotbot edge and then runs on-device, inferring visemes in the browser from the same audio that plays through the speakers, so the whole pipeline completes in under 500 milliseconds -- every stage streams to the next, and the avatar adds no audio round-trip of its own.

 What is an interactive avatar?